Smokeshow Pauline Tantot Goes Totally Pantless In Hot New Photo: ‘Lil Mama’

 “I would love to see you smile gorgeous,” another added.

 This is not the only time in the past few weeks that Tantot has ditched the pants in a photo op.
-Earlier this week, The Inquisitr shared that Tantot sizzled in another scandalous outfit, that time rocking only a pair of purple fishnet stockings with no pants underneath.
-The blond bombshell also ditched her top in the image and like her most recent photo share, that one garnered a ton of attention.
+Earlier this week, The Inquisitr shared that Tantot sizzled in another scandalous outfit, rocking only a pair of purple fishnet stockings with no pants underneath.
+The blond bombshell also ditched her top in the image.
+Like her most recent photo share, that one garnered a ton of attention.